wallkop/TeaCache/TeaCache4HunyuanVideo/README.md

 ## Usage

 Follow [HunyuanVideo](https://github.com/Tencent/HunyuanVideo) to clone the repo and finish the installation, then copy 'teacache_sample_video.py' in this repo to the HunyuanVideo repo.
+You can modify the thresh in line 220 to obtain your desired trade-off between latency and visul quality.

 For single-gpu inference, you can use the following command: